You can install Exalate for Jira On-premise from the Atlassian Marketplace.

 Register Exalate with Jira On-premise

-If it is the first time you've installed Exalate, in order to start using it you'll have to go through a simple registration process.
+Note: If this is the first time you are installing Exalate, you have to go through a simple registration process before you can start using it.

 The first thing you'll need to do is to navigate to the "Registration section" from the administration menu on the left side: